Young, Gifted and Black: Critical reception

 Jason Birchmeier of AllMusic wrote that "Young, Gifted and Black certainly ranks highly among [Franklin's] studio efforts, with many arguing that it may be her greatest. [...]
-If you really want to go song by song, you'd be hard-pressed to find any throwaways here -- this is quite honestly an album that merits play from beginning to end."
+If you really want to go song by song, you'd be hard-pressed to find any throwaways here — this is quite honestly an album that merits play from beginning to end".

 In 2003, the television network VH1 named Young, Gifted and Black the 76th greatest album of all time.
-In 2020, the album was ranked number 388 by Rolling Stone in their list of the 500 Greatest Albums of All Time.
+In 2020, the album was ranked number 388 by Rolling Stone in its list of the 500 Greatest Albums of All Time.

-In 2018, Rolling Stone writer Rob Sheffield praised Franklin's cover of "The Long and Winding Road" from the album as "the greatest of all Beatle covers — the one that improves most on the original and defines everything the song is about."
+In 2018, Rolling Stone writer Rob Sheffield praised Franklin's cover of "The Long and Winding Road" from the album as "the greatest of all Beatle covers — the one that improves most on the original and defines everything the song is about".